There are currently no products in the cart.

 When it comes to bulking up, training volume and diet play more important roles that the number of reps you do in terms of maximizing your muscle-building potential.

 Whether you chose to go with more reps or more weight, in order to make gains, your training volume needs to go up over time.
 In simple terms, that means that over the course of your training program, you need to be progressively increasing the amount of weight you lift or the numbers of reps you do in order to see results.

 While progressive overload is an important aspect of building muscle, nothing is more important than your diet.
 In fact, without enough calories and protein, you won’t be able to pack on lean muscle mass no matter how much time you spend at the gym.

-For most people, a surplus of 500 extra calories per day combined with a daily protein intake of 1g of protein per pound of body weight should be enough to support healthy muscle growth.
+For most people, a surplus of around 500 extra calories per day combined with a daily protein intake of 1g of protein per pound of body weight should be enough to support healthy muscle growth.

 the ultimate muscle-building supplement